-Topic Misconception/ Myth Scientific fact iii) Dominant genes are more powerful than recessive genes.(Hackling & Treagust, 1984)18 iii) Dominant genes are more iii) Dominant gene gets expressed in phenotype.
+Topic Misconception/ Myth Scientific fact iii) Dominant genes are more powerful than recessive genes.
+(Hackling & Treagust, 1984)18 iii) Dominant genes are more iii) Dominant gene gets expressed in phenotype.
 This has nothing to do with powerful than recessive genes. being powerful.
-(Hackling & Treagust, 1984)18 iv) • Mendel's Laws can be found in Mendel's research paper in the from as taught today. • Mendel thought that one character was always dominant over another. • Mendel discovered the famous "Mendelian" ratio, 9:3:3:1.
-(Corcos & Monaghan, 1985)19 [e]'s Laws can be ended: segregation [e]'s Laws can be For Mendel, segregation of characters was not a law.
-He considered a law to be endel's research be a statement of relationship between observable things.
-None of his assumptions about kinds of pollen and egg cells could be verified by any direct assumptions the biologists had worked out the process of meiosis and became convinced that the genes were carried on chromosomes, complete understanding of the law of segregation and law of independent assortment was possible. [b] Law of dominance [b] Law of dominance [b] Law of dominance [conaghan, 1985)19 [b] Law of dominance [conaghan, 1985)19 [conaghan, 1985]10 [conaghan, 1985]10< (1900), another discoverer of Mendel's paper, after finding that dominance
+(Hackling & Treagust, 1984)18 iv) • Mendel's Laws can be found in Mendel's research paper in the from as taught today. • Mendel thought that one character was always dominant over another. • Mendel discovered the famous "Mendelian" ratio, 9:3:3:1. endel's Laws can be For Mendel, segregation of characters was not a law.
+He considered a law to endel's research be a statement of relationship between observable things.
+None of his assumptions about kinds of pollen and egg cells could be verified by any direct observation.
+In his time, very little was known about chromosomes.
+Only when the biologists had worked out the process of meiosis and became convinced the biologists had worked out the process of meiosis and became convinced that the genes were carried on chromosomes, complete understanding of the law of segregation and law of independent assortment was possible. b) Law of dominance endelian" ratio, sometimes one gene of a pair masks the expression of a second gene.
+The word, sometimes' is very important.
+There are various types and degrees of dominance.
+(Corcos & Monaghan, 1985) In complete dominance, the hybrid has a phenotype completely identical to one of the original parents.
+In incomplete dominance, the phenotype of the hybrid is intermediate between the parental phenotypes.
+In overdominance, the phenotype of the hybrid is more extreme than that of either parent.
+In Co-dominance the heterozygote expresses both parental phenotypes.
+It happened so that the seven pairs of characteristics chosen by Mendel are examples of complete dominance.
+Mendel himself was well aware that such a phenomenon was not universal.
+In his own paper he mentioned an eighth trait, flowering time, which shows incomplete dominance.
+The culprit in elevating the phenomenon of complete dominance to a law by generalizing it seems to have been de Vries (1900).
+On the other hand, Correns (1900), another discoverer of Mendel's paper, after finding that dominance